reef-technologies/b2-sdk-python/doc/source/server_side_encryption.rst

 There is, however, a convention to such managers that authors of this library strongly suggest: if a manager needs to generate a new key-key_id pair for uploading, it's best to commit this data to the underlying storage before commencing the upload.
-The justification of such approach is: should the key-key_id pair be commited to permanent storage after completing an IO operation, commiting could fail after succesfully upload the data.
+The justification of such approach is: should the key-key_id pair be committed to permanent storage after completing an IO operation, committing could fail after successfully upload the data.
 This data, however, is now just a random blob, that can never be read, since the key to decrypting it is lost.

 This approach comes an overhead: to download a file, its `fileInfo` has to be known.
 This means that fetching metadata